hyperledger-labs/yui-ibc-solidity/docs/architecture.md

 	- The `IBCHandler` ensure that the acknowledgement commitment is valid and calls `onAcknowledgementPacket` of the `EchoApp`.
 	- In `onAcknowledgementPacket`, ensure that acknowledgement data matches the send message("hello")

-Also, Apps can also define callback functions for state transitions in the channel handshake.
+Also, an App can define callback functions for state transitions in the channel handshake.
 See [IIBCModule interface](../contracts/core/05-port/IIBCModule.sol) for more details.

 Further example implementations are [ICS-20 implementation](../contracts/apps/20-transfer) and a [tutorial](https://labs.hyperledger.org/yui-docs/yui-ibc-solidity/minitoken/overview) that describes e2e packet relay using a small IBC-App called minitoken.